-Information about the IFoA can be found online, as can the curriculum, which was developed in 2019.
+Information about the IFoA can be found online, as can the IFoA curriculum, which was developed in 2019.

 Exemptions from the professional actuarial examinations are not given automatically.
-The actuarial profession only awards exemptions if a student has achieved a satisfactory overall performance as well as a satisfactory performance in the relevant University courses.
+The actuarial profession awards exemptions only if a student has achieved a satisfactory overall performance as well as a satisfactory performance in the relevant University courses.